psi4/psi4/doc/sphinxman/source/scf.rst

 ECP-containing basis set.
 See :srcsample:`scf-ecp` and :srcsample:`dfmp2-ecp` for examples of computations with ECP-containing basis sets.

-.. warning:: Analytic derivatives of ECPs are not yet available.
-The HF and DFT derivatives are implemented in a semi-numerical scheme, where numerical ECP gradients are added to analytic SCF gradients.
-Analytic gradients for (DF)MP2 are not yet available, but the standard numerical gradients will work correctly.
-Fully analytic gradients will be implemented soon.
+.. warning:: Prior to May 2022, v1.6, Psi4 used a built-in ECP code.
+Analytic derivatives of ECPs were not available.
+The HF and DFT derivatives were implemented in a semi-numerical scheme, where numerical ECP gradients were added to analytic SCF gradients.
+For post-SCF methods, the entire gradient computation needed to be run as finite difference of energies.

+.. warning:: As of May 2022, v1.6, Psi4 uses the LibECPInt library, and analytic derivatives and Hessians of ECPs are available.
+Analytic derivatives of molecular systems including ECPs should be available whenever the method has analytic derivatives, but these have so far only been verified for HF and DFT.

 .. warning:: ECPs have not been tested with projected basis set guesses or with FI-SAPT calculations.
 If you require this functionality, please contact the developers on GitHub and/or the `forum <http://forum.psicode.org>`_.